Ptorioo/DMCC-Bot/README.md

 # PegMan Bot

-Welcome to PegMan Bot.
+Welcome to DMCC Bot.
 It's a multi-purpose bot with a variety of commands!

 ### Commands in Categories: